STOCD/OSCR-server/README.md

 - Currently we use the default sqlite provider which is not acceptable in cloud deployments.
 In the future we will move to postgres.

+- Logs may also be stored in DB instead of on the local FS.

 # Create the superuser (for django admin):

 ```bash